Stegodon: Palaeobiology

 Like modern elephants, but unlike more primitive proboscideans, Stegodon is thought to have chewed using a proal movement (a forward stroke from the back to the front) of the lower jaws.
 This jaw movement is thought to have evolved independently in elephants and stegodontids.
 Stegodon populations from the Late Pliocene of the India (including Stegodon insignis) are suggested to have been variable mixed feeders, while those from the earliest Pleistocene (including Stegodon ganesa) of the same region are suggested to have been nearly pure grazers based on isotopic analysis.
-Based on dental microwear analysis, populations of Stegodon from the Pleistocene of China (Stegodon orientalis and Stegodon huananensis) and mainland southeast Asia (S. orientalis) were found to be browsers, with clear niche differentiation from sympatric Elephas populations, which tended towards mixed feeding (both browsing and grazing), though isotopic analysis of Stegodon cf. orientalis specimens from the late Middle Pleistocene of Thailand suggests that these individuals were mixed feeders that consumed a significant amount of C4 grass.
+Based on dental microwear analysis, populations of Stegodon from the Pleistocene of China (Stegodon orientalis and Stegodon huananensis) and mainland southeast Asia (S. orientalis) were found to be browsers, with clear niche differentiation from sympatric Elephas populations, which tended towards mixed feeding (both browsing and grazing), though isotopic analysis of Stegodon cf. orientalis specimens from the late Middle Pleistocene of Thailand suggests that these individuals were mixed feeders that consumed a significant amount of C_{4} grass.
 Specimens of Stegodon trigonocephalus from the Early-Middle Pleistocene of Java were found to be mixed feeders to grazers, with a diet similar to that of sympatric Elephas hysudrindicus.
 The dwarf species from Flores, Stegodon sondaari and Stegodon florensis, are suggested to have been mixed feeders and grazers, respectively, based on stable carbon isotopes.
 Specimens of Stegodon kaiesensis from the Pliocene of East Africa were found to be browsers to mixed feeders, based on mesowear analysis.

+The East-Southeast Asian species Stegodon orientalis is thought to have primarily inhabited densely forested environments though it may have also inhabited somewhat more open forested habitats, while the Javanese Stegodon trigonocephalus is thought to have primarily lived in a mix of open savannah woodland and forest.

 On Flores, where dwarf Stegodon species were the only large herbivores, they were likely the main prey of the Komodo dragon.

-Palaeopathology
+Members of Stegodon florensis and perhaps other Stegodon species may have deliberately entered caves to mourn the dead or for water and minerals.

 In the Siwalik Hills assemblage, the Pliocene S. insignis shows a relatively low frequency of enamel hypoplasia, likely due to the relative stability of regional climate during this epoch.
 The Pleistocene S. ganesha, on the other had, had high rates of enamel hypoplasia that have been attributed to a highly unstable environmental dynamics during the epoch.

-Social behaviour

 Ichnofossils of a group of Stegodon from the Late Pliocene of Japan suggest that like modern elephants, Stegodon were highly social animals and lived together in herds.